ricard2k/trainControllerSoftware/lib/PageManagerLibrary/architecture.md

 - `PageManager::showPopup()` displays a temporary modal message page.
 - `PageManager::showInput()` displays an input dialog for text or numeric input.
 - `PageManager::showListDialog()` displays a list dialog for selecting an item.
-- Any page can now call `getDisplay()` to pass the screen reference to a popup or dialog.

----
+- `PageManager::showSplash()` displays a splash screen for a specified duration.
+- `PageManager::showLoading()` displays a loading animation with an optional message.

-## 💡 Memory Management
+## Memory Management

 - Pages are created with `std::make_unique<T>()` and passed to `PageManager`.
 - `PageManager` owns and deletes pages automatically via `std::unique_ptr`.
 - Pages do not manage their own lifetime — this is centralized.

----

-## 🔄 Typical Flow
+## Typical Flow

 1. Start at root menu.
 2. User selects a submenu item → calls `PageManager::pushPage()`.